rokopt/spec/src/architecture/m1/ethereum-bridge.md

 Every time Ethereum state is included, this validity predicate is called .
-It keeps a queue of messages from the Ethereum bridge contracts that indicate wrapped XAN has been burned by said contract Ethereum side.
+It keeps a queue of messages from the Ethereum bridge contracts that indicate wrapped M1 toekns have been burned by said contract Ethereum side.

-The messages should be instances of the `RedeemXan` struct defined in [the above section](#minting-wrapped-eth-tokens-on-m1).
+The messages should be instances of the `RedeemM1Token` struct defined in [the above section](#minting-wrapped-eth-tokens-on-m1).
 Once such a message has reached the requisite number of confirmations, a free protocol transaction should be included by the next block proposer.
-This transaction should transfer the appropriate amount of XAN tokens from the M1 escrow account to the address of the recipient.
+This transaction should transfer the appropriate amount of M1 tokens from the M1 escrow account to the address of the recipient.

 ## Ethereum Smart Contracts